053

 Clinical Relevance:

-IgA anti-endomysium antibodies (EmA), IgA and IgG anti-deamidated gliadin peptides (DGP), and IgA anti-tissue transglutaminase (tTG) antibodies are considered specific and sensitive serologic markers for gluten sensitive enteropathies such as celiac disease and dermatitis herpetiformis (DH).
+IgA anti-endomysium antibodies (EmA), IgA and IgG anti-deamidated gliadin peptides (DGP), and IgA anti-tissue transglutaminase (h-tTG) antibodies are considered specific and sensitive serologic markers for gluten sensitive enteropathies such as celiac disease and dermatitis herpetiformis (DH).
 Although the IgA isotype of these antibodies usually predominates in celiac disease and dermatitis herpetiformis, individuals may also produce IgG isotypes, particularly if the individual is IgA deficient.
 The sensitivity and specificity of commercially available IgA tTG ELISA tests for the diagnosis of DH have been reported to range from 42% to 99% and 92% to 100%, respectively.